Meet the Staff

 Sarah Gregory

 Sarah Gregory joined the department in 2023 as Coordinator for Friends Groups.
 She oversees the department’s special events, membership renewals, and provides concierge services for ESDA’s Visiting Committee, Wrightsman Fellows, and the Friends of ESDA.
 Sarah works closely with Sarah Lawrence, Kristen Hudson, and Pilar Ferrer to plan events, facilitate tours, and produce departmental materials.
-Before joining ESDA, she was an Adrienne Arsht intern in Development from fall 2022 to spring 2023 and worked as a client relations associate for Capital Creek Partners in Austin, Texas.
+Before joining ESDA, she was an Adrienne Arsht Intern in Development at The Met and a client relations associate at Capital Creek Partners in Austin, Texas.
 Sarah received her MA from the Institute of Fine Arts in the History of Art and Archaeology and BA in Art History from the University of Texas in Austin with minors in Museum Studies and Business Administration.

 Kristen Herdman